poenneby/practical-git/README.md

 ```
 Rebasing the branch means including the commits from the source branch first and then applying the commits from the branch on top.

 And it turns out there are conflicts to be resolved.
-The clear advantage is that we are resolving the conflict safely in our branch and not at `master`.
+The clear advantage is that we are resolving the conflict safely in our branch and not at `main`.

 This time we resolve the conflict by accepting "their" modifications, "their" being "us" in our branch.